VelSkorp/AIS_Airoport/README.md

 ## Contributing

-Contributions to SimpleGraphics are welcome!
+Contributions are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request on GitHub.

 ## License